Discovery and Assurance

 - Output is heuristic — comprehensive but not formally verified

-Note: Direct entity edits (add/edit/remove via UI buttons) are not Discovery operations — they are deterministic, create new versions, and preserve existing control mappings.
+Note: Direct entity edits (add/edit/remove via UI buttons) are not generation operations — they are deterministic, create new versions, and preserve existing control mappings.
 See Working with Models for details.

-Assurance is the evidence-bound, deterministic phase.
+Assurance is the evidence-bound, deterministic layer.
 It appears on the Assurance page.

 - No LLM is involved — pure deterministic evaluation